feld-m/case-bi-consultant/README.md

     2. People.csv
     3. Returns.csv

 Please load these files into a database of your choice.
-This database needs to be accessible to the analytical tool you select for the subsequent tasks.
+This database needs to be accessible to Power BI for the subsequent tasks.
-Examples for potential databases include SQLite (stored locally), a Postgres database (server running on localhost or a location of your choice) and BigQuery.
+Examples for potential databases include Postgres database (server running on localhost or a location of your choice) and BigQuery.
 These are just examples, please feel free to make your own choice.
 Just don't work simply based on the CSV files.
 You can choose whether to import the data into your database via a data import wizard (e.g. provided as part of the SQL IDE Dbeaver) or by writing a Python script.

-2. Choose a tool that you would like to use for analysis of the previously imported data.
-Tableau Desktop is preferred; however, any other BI tool is also fine (e.g., Metabase, PowerBI)
+2. For Visualization, please use Microsoft Power BI.

-3. Using either queries on your database or the analytical tool of your choice, please prepare answers to the following questions:
+3. Using either queries on your database or Power BI, please prepare answers to the following questions:
     1. We're interested in customers who are spending quite a lot with individual orders.
 Can you tell us how many customers there are which have placed at least one order in which their